rdotzlaw/COMP3040-A3/part1.md

 # Manitoba Bearberry API Version 1.0.0

-## Our API allows the user to get a list of BearyBerry plants that meet the provided parameters
+## Our API allows the user to get a list of Bearberry plants that meet the provided parameters

 ## Endpoints and parameters
 1. ### Endpoints